Johnny Penisula: Awards and art residences

 In 2002, Penisula received the Creative New Zealand Senior Pacific Arts award at the Arts Pasifika Awards in recognition of artistic excellence and contribution to the arts.
 In 2005, he was awarded the Cook Islands Artist in Residence by Creative New Zealand.
 In 2007, he was the recipient of the Macmillan Brown Pacific Artist in Residence at the University of Canterbury.

 In the 2009 New Year Honours, Penisula was appointed a Member of the New Zealand Order of Merit, for services to art, in particular sculpture.

+Death

+Peninsula died in May 2023, in Invercargill, New Zealand.